dareneiri/dareneiri.github.com/_posts/2015-02-12-Asus-Chromebox-With-Full-Linux-Install.md

 published: true
 excerpt: "Walkthrough on installing Ubuntu Linux (14.04) on an Asus Chromebox.
 This will be used as an HTPC with Plex Home Theater."
 comments: true
-image:
-    feature: asus-chromebox-walkthrough.jpg
-    credit: An Asus Chromebox M004U with an Intel Celeron 2955U, 6GB of RAM, and 16GB SSD.
 ---

 {% include _toc.html %}